How to find us

 Follow the A619 into Chesterfield on Chatsworth Road continue on the A619

-At the Morrison's roundabout take the second exit straight over.
-(You could take the first exit and visit the Brampton Brewery Tap Rose & Crown).
+At the Morrison’s roundabout take the second exit straight over.
+(You could take the first exit and visit Brampton Brewery’s Rose & Crown).
 The road splits so keep left past the Prince Of Wales and follow the road passed numerous pubs and shops.
 The road splits again continue past the Royal Oak.
-Get into the middle lane left at the roundabout take the second exit by the KFC onto Rutland Road.
-At the top of Rutland Road Saltergate our old home turn right then immediately left on St Margarets Drive.
-At the end of St Margarets Drive turn right on to Cross Street then next left onto Queen Street.
-The Chesterfield Arms local Camra pub of the year 2010 is at the bottom of Queen Street.
-At the Chesterfield Arms junction turn right on to Newbold Road.
-Follow Newbold Road towards the town centre but keep in the left hand lane at the mini roundabout and turn left on to the B6057 Sheffield Road for just over a mile, At the next roundabout get into the middle lane and take the second exit the Donkey Derby is on the right of the Proact Stadium is a few hundred yards just past the Tesco's main entrance.
+Get into the middle lane left at the roundabout take the second exit by the KFC on to Rutland Road.
+At the top of Rutland Road, turn right then immediately left on to St Margaret’s Drive.
+At the end of St Margaret’s Drive, turn right on to Cross Street then next left on to Queen Street.
+The Chesterfield Arms lis at the bottom of Queen Street.
+At the Chesterfield Arms junction, turn right on to Newbold Road.
+Follow Newbold Road towards the town centre but keep in the left-hand lane at the mini roundabout and turn left on to the B6057 Sheffield Road for just over a mile, At the next roundabout. get into the middle lane and take the second exit.
+The Donkey Derby is on the right and the SMH Group Stadium is a few hundred yards on, just past the Tesco’s main entrance.

 There is a regular train service to Chesterfield and taxis available at the train station.
-For pedestrians and cylcists from the Railway Station follow the 'Stonegravels Way' footpath and cycle route that leads past the Chesterfield Hotel and up Brewery Street over the dual carriage way.
+For pedestrians and cylcists from the Railway Station follow the ‘Stonegravels Way’ footpath and cycle route that leads past the Chesterfield Hotel and up Brewery Street over the dual carriage way.
 Turn right down the steps and proceed along Infirmary Road past Chesterfield College and straight ahead along Canal Wharf.
-Where this joins Hazlehurst Lane bear right onto a new footbpath which runs alongside the dual carriageway.
-Proceed until the footpath runs along the boundary of the Casa Hotel to immerge at Lockoford Lane where there will be the first sighting of the Proact Stadium.
+Where this joins Hazlehurst Lane, bear right on to a new footbpath which runs alongside the dual carriageway.
+Proceed until the footpath runs along the boundary of the Casa Hotel to immerge at Lockoford Lane where there will be the first sighting of the SMH Group Stadium.